How to Become a Better Grant Writer

 Dean Klinkenberg is a professional writer with a PhD in Clinical Psychology.
 He has been lead or co-lead investigator on two dozen grants and contracts.
 He has served as a grant reviewer for federal agencies such as the National Institutes of Health and the Substance Abuse and Mental Health Services Administration.
 He has also consulted on grant applications to private foundations and has worked with multiple non-for-profit agencies that received foundation funding.
 Klinkenberg is also a professional writer who has published works in many different formats and for a diverse range of audiences.

 The University of Missouri-St. Louis, Missouri Institute of Mental Health will be responsible for this program and maintain a record of your continuing education credits earned.

 The Missouri Institute of Mental Health will award 3 clock hours or 3.6 contact hours (.36 CEUs) for this activity.

 MIMH is an NBCC - Approved Continuing Education Provider, No. 6339 (ACEPTM) and may offer NBCC - approved clock hours for events (or programs) that meet NBCC requirements.
 Sessions (or programs) for which NBCC – approved clock hours will be awarded are identified in the program bulletin (or web site).
 The ACEP is solely responsible for all aspects for the program.

 3 clock hours are offered for this program.

 National Association of Social Workers

-This program is pending approval by the National Association of Social Workers (Approval # 886662054-XXXX) for 3 continuing education contact hours.
+This program is approved by the National Association of Social Workers (Approval # 886662054-8063) for 3 continuing education contact hours.

 This training includes continuing education units (CEUs) that are supported by an accredited universityand accepted by professional licensing boards.